gazebo-web/cloudsim/docs/README.md

 #### Orchestrator

-The Orchestrator component is also a meta-component that includes a set of different sub-components to interact with different resources inside a cluster.
+The Orchestrator component is a meta-component that includes a set of different sub-components to interact with different resources inside a cluster.

 The next sections will include a brief description of the managers available for these resources.